nodebeats/nodebeats/README.md

     * In the root directory run the given command
         * npm run server

-    * Go to browser and type
+    * Go to browser and type the following url
         * http://localhost:3000
         * ( default port - 3000 )